-I am a legend: Hacking Hearthstone with machine-learning Defcon talk wrap-up

-[one] I am a legend: Hacking Hearthstone with machine learning Defcon talk wrap-up: video and slides available but no tool.
-Here is why:
+I am a legend: Hacking Hearthstone with machine-learning Defcon talk wrap-up: video and slides available but no tool.

-The video and slides of our talk on how to use machine learning for Hearthstone are finally available for those who couldn’t come to Defcon.
-In our talk, Celine and I show how to use data analysis to find undervalued cards and how to exploit game structure using machine learning to predict your opponent’s deck The video is available below and on YouTube; the slides are on slideshare or available in PDF format.
+Good news!
+The video and slides of our talk on how to use machine learning for Hearthstone are finally available for those who couldn't come to Defcon.

 How about game replays?

-Beside predicting your opponent deck, the tool was geared to provide replay functionality to improve your game play and allows to collect data for card balance analysis.
-The game team told us that adding the replay functionality to Hearthstone is in the roadmap.
-This convinced us that there is no point to release a subpart version of an upcoming feature.
+Beside predicting an opponent’s deck, the tool was geared to provide replay functionality to improve your game play and it allows us to collect data for our card balance analysis.

-How do I know more about this research?
+How can I learn more about this research?